MsEngineeringContracts/ExampleGameAssetsContractERC1155/README.md

 | _CashPerAssetToBurn | The number of cash to burn, to mint a random asset. | 100 |
 | _CashPerAssetFee | The number of cash to pay to the owner, to mint a random asset. | 10 |

+### Constructor, receive, fallback and withdraw

+Additional to the contract creation the consturctor mints specified default amount of each token to the owner wallet.

+Further it needs the default functions receive and fallback to handle incoming ether or other transactions.
+The receive function checks if the message value is bigger than the fee per asset.
+If this requirement is met, a random asset is minted to the message sender.

+The withdraw function is necessary to withdraw the ether in the contract to the owner wallet.

 ### Modifier
 The following modifiers are implemented: